-15. Bartholomew's Half-Inch Maps
+14. Bartholomew's Half-Inch Maps

-- a.
+a.
 Date.
-Bartholomew's sheet 19 Cambridge, Huntingdon was published in 1902. - b.
+Bartholomew's sheet 25 Bedford, Hertford was published in 1903.

+b.
 Relevance.
 The map was made for sale to the public, particularly for tourists and cyclists, and so is unlikely to show routes that the public could not use.
-It has a key in which different types of route are distinguished. - c.
+It has a key in which different types of route are distinguished.

+c.
 Archive.
-The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131068. - d.
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131086.

+d.
 Meaning.
-The application route is shown as an 'inferior' road.
-That is, according to the key, a road which 'is not to be recommended to cyclists'. - e.
-Assessment. - (1) Although the map carries the standard disclaimer that the representation of a road or footpath is not evidence of a right of way, it remains the case that this map was produced for sale to the travelling and cycling public, and the roads were revised by the Cyclists' Touring Club.
+The application route from point A to point B is shown as a secondary road. e.
+Assessment.

+(1) Although the map carries the standard disclaimer that the representation of a road or footpath is not evidence of a right of way, it remains the case that this map was produced for sale to the travelling and cycling public, and the roads were revised by the Cyclists' Touring Club.
 It seems likely that the disclaimer it to avoid the publishers from finding themselves in the midst of legal action, and that their true beliefs come from the fact that the CTC assessed the roads as suitable or 'inferior'.
-In addition, the application route was shown as this 'inferior' road rather than as a footpath or bridleway, and cyclists at the time of publication (1903) had no right to use bridleways, having been declared to be carriages by s.85 Local Government Act 1888, so it is appropriate that at least a little weight be given to this document as evidence of vehicular status. - (2) The PNS Consistency Guidelines suggest that little weight can be given to this source.
+In addition, the application route was shown as this 'inferior' road rather than as a footpath or bridleway, and cyclists at the time of publication (1903) had no right to use bridleways, having been declared to be carriages by s.85 Local Government Act 1888, so it is appropriate that at least a little weight be given to this document as evidence of vehicular status.

+(2) The PNS Consistency Guidelines suggest that little weight can be given to this source.
 However, in Commission for New Towns and Another v J. J. Gallagher Ltd [2002] EWCH 2668 (Ch), the judge stated at para 108: